OpenBB-finance/OpenBB/gamestonk_terminal/cryptocurrency/coingecko/README.md

 ## hold_comp <a name="hold_comp"></a>

 ````
-usage: hold_comp [-c --coin]
+usage: hold_comp [-c --coin] [- --links]
 ````

 Shows Ethereum/Bitcoin Holdings by Public Companies.
 Track publicly traded companies around the world that are buying ethereum as part of corporate treasury

 * -c/--coin - chose a coin.
 Only available for ethereum or bitcoin.
-If you want to see list of public companies that holds ethereum use `hold_comp --coin ethereum` for bitcoin `hold_comp --coin bitcoin`
+List of public companies that holds ethereum  `hold_comp --coin ethereum` for bitcoin `hold_comp --coin bitcoin`
+* -l/--links - You can use additional flag `--links` to see urls to announcement about buying btc or eth by given company.
+In this case of usage `links` only columns `rank, company, url` will be displayed

 ![image](https://user-images.githubusercontent.com/275820/123539890-43c62200-d73c-11eb-9722-a81a8510f576.png)